-As executor, you are responsible for marshaling and transferring assets the decedent owned in his or her own name (also known as "probate assets") to either:
+As executor, you are responsible for marshaling and transferring assets the decedent owned in their own name (also known as "probate assets") to either:

 - Beneficiaries named in the decedent's will. - The decedent's heirs, as determined by state law, if the decedent didn't have a will. - The decedent's creditors.